BCIA is happy to announce the opening of the 2023 BCIA Scholarship Program.

 - Be Canadian or be a permanent resident of Canada;

-Applicants must submit an essay of 750-900 words that answers the following question:
+Applicants submitted an essay of 750-900 words that answers the following question:

 Submissions will be evaluated on idea development, essay presentation, style, staying on topic, and understanding of the profession of agrology.

-All applicants must first be accepted as a Registrant or student member of BCIA before submitting their application.
-Scholarship recipients will have their photo and essay published in the BC Institute of Agrologists' promotional materials, social media, and website.
+Scholarship recipients will have their photos and essay published in the BC Institute of Agrologists' promotional materials, social media, and website.